pippellia-btc/rely/README.md

 ## Well tested
 How do you test a relay framework?
 You bombard [a dummy implementation](https://github.com/pippellia-btc/rely/blob/main/tests/random_test.go) with thousands of connections, random events, random filters, random disconnects, and see what breaks.
 Then you fix it and repeat.
+I still expect bugs, so please open a well-written issue and I'll fix it.

 Here is a video showing rely handling up to 4000 concurrent clients, each sending one EVENT/REQ/s, all while handling 100 http requests/s.

-I still expect there to be bugs, so please open a well-written issue and I'll fix it.

 ## FAQs
 - Wen AUTH?
-    - it's coming, yes.
+    - It's coming, yes.

 - Why did you chose for `relay.OnFilters` instead of `relay.OnFilter`?
 After all it's easier to deal with one filter at the time.